matthew-brett/eef-pre-pilot/_sources/brexit_proportions_solution.rst.txt

 .. code-links::

-If you look back at :doc:`brexit`, you will see that we found:
+If you look back at :doc:`brexit_analysis`, we have:

 * 541 people who said they voted to Leave the EU;
 * 774 people who said they voted to remain.